John Hogan and Judy Brady present an illustrated lecture on "How Lager Struck a Blow for Liberty" in 1855.

 Adult Program - History & Genealogy

-Patrons will have the opportunity to use the librarys computers to search the Ancestry Library Edition and other online resources to research their family trees.
+Patrons will have the opportunity to use the librarys computers to search the Ancestry Library Edition and other online resources.

 Ted Wachholz, Chief Historian of the Eastland Disaster Historical Society, presents a slide-lecture including contemporaneous film footage of the Saturday morning, July 24th, 1915 maritime disaster that would claim 844 lives.

 Boman Desai discusses his novel-biography, "Trio," with selected readings, explaining his purpose, style and extensive research on Clara and Robert Schumann and Johannes Brahms.

 The author of "Remembering Chicago's Jews," Jim discusses his research on the early years of Jewish Chicago, 1832-1920, and how he published his encyclopedia.

 Professional storyteller Anne Shimojima presents a slide-lecture about the experiences of her Japanese American family before, during and after World War II - a time when these Americans were sent to internment camps.